Menu

 Year 7 introduces students to the key devices and processes used in music making and creating, encouraging students to think outside the box and develop an understanding of music from different periods and cultures worldwide.
 We do this through looking at whole class singing, instruments of the orchestra, ukuleles, introducing Sibelius through rhythm and pitch tasks, form and structure, and calypso.

-Year 9 builds on analysis skills during listening-based tasks, and looks more closely at developing the processes for successful music making, including composition of film music and the use of music technology in film (using Mixcraft), as well as studying Indian classical music and Bhangra, followed by Britpop of the 90s and the development of popular music with an emphasis on covers and the importance of performance in groups.
+Year 9 builds on analysis skills during listening-based tasks, and looks more closely at developing the processes for successful music making, including composition of film music and the use of music technology in film (using Mixcraft), as well as studying Popular solo artists, as well as British music and the development of popular music with an emphasis on covers and the importance of performance in groups.

 Course Outline, Structure and Assessment - Key Stage 4 (Exam Board: OCR)